TeamPorcupine/ProjectPorcupine/README.md

   someone couldn't produce something with a wildly different theme or purpose (including not being a base-building game at all.)

+**However, our true ultimate goal is to produce a community-developed base building game in a similar style to Dwarf Fortress or RimWorld!**

 If you want to watch the tutorials that cover the entirety of creating this project from scratch, please visit:

  * <https://www.youtube.com/user/quill18creates/playlists>

-Project Porcupine was created by Martin "quill" Glaude, whose work was supported via Patreon:
+Project Porcupine was created by Martin "quill18" Glaude, whose work was supported via Patreon:

  * <https://www.patreon.com/quill18creates>